SBRG/MASSpy-publication/README.md

 in the `MASSpy-publication` source directory.
 Additional information about scripts and files can be found in the README file of the case study.

 **Note:** Case studies 2 and 3 rely on MCMC sampling, which contains elements of random number generation (e.g., MCMC sampling).
 Consequently, case study results may vary slightly when repeated.

-## License
-The MASSpy source and case study code is released under both the GPL and LGPL licenses.
-You may choose which license you choose to use the software under.
-However, please note that binary packages which include GLPK (such as the binary wheels distributed at https://pypi.python.org/pypi/cobra) and libRoadRunner will be bound by their licenses as well.